thoth-tech/art-gallery/README.md

-# Docker Installation Instructions - Written by Chloe Hulme
+# Indigenous Art Gallery Project

+The following guide provides instructions on installation using Docker.

+Project Specs: .NET 6 API with PostgreSQL v15.1 database and Vue v3.2.13 front end.

+## Prerequesites

+Download and install Docker Desktop: <https://www.docker.com/products/docker-desktop/>

-## Getting Started
+### Getting Started

 1. Fork this repository, and clone the forked repository to your local machine by running `git clone https://github.com/<your-username>/art-gallery.git`
 2. Navitage to the cloned repository's root directory: `cd <repository-name`>

-### Prerequesites

-Download and install Docker Desktop: <https://www.docker.com/products/docker-desktop/>

 ### Building and Running the Containers